 - Open tender process: The tender document is specific, defining interventions and goals; the bidder is selected based on the best offer following a number of pre-defined criteria. - Selective tender process: same as above, but an Expression of Interest (EoI) stage precedes the actual technical offer.
-Only bidders that are pre-selected based on the EoI are invited to submit a technical offer. - Open/selective tender process with dialogue: Following an open or selective tender, a small number of bidders is invited to enter a dialogue.
+Only bidders that are pre-selected based on the Eol are invited to submit a technical offer. - Open/selective tender process with dialogue: Following an open or selective tender, a small number of bidders is invited to enter a dialogue.
 The final technical offers are developed in a dialogue between SDC and each bidder, whereas the bidders are paid for the time invested in the elaboration of the technical proposal.
-At the end, the bidder with the best technical offer coming out of the dialogue is selected (See Annex: Dialog option for the tender process)
+At the end, the bidder with the best technical offer coming out of the dialogue is selected (> Annex 1 (Dialog option for tender process).
 A middle way between the open/selective tender and the option with dialog is to invite the bidders to develop an alternative offer following their own ideas on how they could reach the intended objectives.
 Alternatives are submitted in addition to an offer that follows the requirements of the tender document.

 - Though the selective tender process needs more time it is the better option.
-It allows to preselect bidders that understand and have experiences with the MSD approach. - Additional to the documents submitted by the bidders, invite the best bidders to present their proposal in person and interact directly with the selection committee.
+It allows to pre-select bidders that understand and have experiences with the MSD approach. - · Additional to the documents submitted by the bidders, invite the best bidders to present their proposal in person and interact directly with the selection committee.

-- The dialogue option has not been widely used yet but seems to fit well to the MSD approach as projects usually start with very general ideas and get concretised over time based on increasing knowledge of the market system. - The dialogue option may even lead to a participative planning process involving external experts and SDC staff.
+- The dialogue option has not been widely used yet but seems to fit well to the MSD approach as projects usually start with very general ideas and get concretised over time based on increasing knowledge of the market system. - The dialogue option may even lead to a participative planning process involving external experts and SDC staff. - The dialogue option is, however, the most time and resource consuming process and might also be challenging with regards to treat all bidders in the same way.